psksvp/ScalaPI/readme.md

 ## Acknowledgement
 * Use code from https://github.com/adamheinrich/native-utils for loading shared lib from jar.
 * The native libs use wiringPi (http://wiringpi.com) and RTIMUlib (https://github.com/richards-tech/RTIMULib)
+* PWMHAT and MotorHAT classes were written by looking at python code from Adafruit (https://github.com/adafruit).